 “If they want to get the respect of other Indigenous students and people on campus, they probably should start with the people whose land they’re on.”

-NISU was founded after the Indigenous Peer Mentor Program (IPMP) disbanded last year following a proposal from Pomona’s Associate Dean of Students Brandon Jackson, Orr said
+NISU was founded after the Indigenous Peer Mentor Program (IPMP) disbanded last year following a proposal from Pomona’s Associate Dean of Students Brandon Jackson, according to one of its co-founders.

 “[IPMP was] a 5C student-driven collective focused on the communal well-being and development of students identifying with an Indigenous community from across the world,” according to Pomona’s Peer Mentoring Program webpage.